 - Interest expense — effective interest method on the remaining liability balance

-Because interest is calculated on the outstanding liability (which is highest at the start), total expense is higher in early periods and lower in later periods.
+Because interest is calculated on the outstanding liability (highest at the start), total expense is higher in early periods and lower in later periods.

 EBITDA impact